Insurance Commissioner Sandy Praeger

 She is a two-time (2010 and 1999) recipient of the prestigious Dr. Nathan B. Davis Award, bestowed annually by the American Medical Association to individuals who have made a significant contribution to the public health through elected and career government service.

-AARP and the Kansas Wildlife Federation have recognized Commissioner Praeger as their “legislator of the year” for her work on issues important to their organizations.
+In 2013, Commissioner Praeger received the Distinguished Health Care Advocate Award from the Kansas Hospital Association, and the State Impact Award from the Kansas Chapter of the National Alliance on Mental Illness.
+During her time in the Kansas Legislature, AARP and the Kansas Wildlife Federation recognized Commissioner Praeger as their “legislator of the year” for her work on issues important to their organizations.

 Her community involvement includes the United Way of Douglas County Board of Directors, and she is a founding member of three local boards: Health Care Access (a clinic for the medically indigent), the Haskell Indian Nations University Foundation and C.A.S.A.
 (Court Appointed Special Advocates), an organization dedicated to helping children who come under the jurisdiction of the court.